malmostad/kulturproceduren/README.md

 # Kulturproceduren

-Kulturkartan is a web application specifically tailored for the work process of Barnkulturenheten in City of Malmö.
+Kulturkartan (acceptance branch) is a web application specifically tailored for the work process of Barnkulturenheten in City of Malmö.

 ## License